mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The "BlueToque Deed" Decentralized Identifier Method specification ("BlueToque Deed" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Deeds, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].
+The "BlueToqueTools Deed" Decentralized Identifier Method specification ("BlueToqueTools Deed" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Deeds, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

-The "BlueToque Deed" DID Method space is based, in part, on the distinction between pocesssing a _deed_ to an asset vs. a _title_ (the set of claims or rights) conveyed to a subject by the _deed_.
+The "BlueToqueTools Deed" DID Method space is based, in part, on the distinction between pocesssing a _deed_ to an asset vs. a _title_ (the set of claims or rights) conveyed to a subject by the _deed_.
 This DID Method helps to normalize the concepts of an Asset (e.g. an NFE)[55a], a Deed[55b], and a _title_.
 That is, a Deed is something that conveys _title_ (_a specific set of specific claims or rights_) to a _subject_ with respect to a specific _asset_ (or group of assets)[62].

-The "BlueToque Deed" DID Method builds upon on a history of experiences buying and selling a variety of assets including:
+The "BlueToqueTools Deed" DID Method builds upon on a history of experiences buying and selling a variety of assets including:
 - houses
 - cattle ranches